Apply for a passport

 -

-There must be no reasons for refusing a passport.
-This includes, for example, the assumption that you would be subject to criminal prosecution
+There must be no grounds for denying a passport.
+This includes, for example, the assumption that you would evade

 - criminal prosecution,